 Distractions come in all shapes and sizes.
 While the most common distractions are usually noises, be conscious of visual distractions that may appear during the interview.
 Also, just because something is not distracting to you, doesn’t mean it won’t be distracting to the interviewer.
 Keep that in mind while preparing for your next interview.

-Knowing what to wear to an interview can seem stressful, especially if you weren’t told to wear a specific type of attire.
+Knowing what to wear for a video interview can seem stressful, especially if you weren’t told to wear a specific type of attire.
 Many companies will recommend that you wear either business casual or business professional attire.
 If you aren’t sure, don’t be afraid to ask.
 However, if you have no idea what to wear, err on the side of caution by wearing business professional attire.
 It is almost always better to be overdressed than underdressed.

-To help, we’ve created a handful of outfit suggestions for both men and women.
-Check out this article on Business Casual vs. Business Professional Attire.
+To help, we’ve created a handful of outfit suggestions for video interviews for both men and women.

-We discussed how to test your audio & video connection, prepare a distraction free interview location, and select your interview attire.
+We discussed how to test your audio & video connection, prepare a distraction-free interview location, and select your video interview attire.
 But there’s more that you can do to prepare for your video interview.

 - Research the company you are interviewing with and the associated job description.